13 Popular Types of Pigeons in Asia

 Common wood pigeons occur in Asia, Europe, and Northern Africa.
 They inhabit shrublands, deciduous woodlands, and cultivated areas.
 You can find them in gardens, parks, cities, and towns.

 Furthermore, common wood pigeons are diurnal birds, spending their days flying, feeding, and perching.
-Their swift, a rhythmic flight is accompanied by the occasional sharp flick of the wings.
+Their swift, rhythmic flight is accompanied by the occasional sharp flick of the wings.

 These pigeons often form large flocks outside the breeding season.
 Common wood pigeons feed on vegetables from open fields, gardens, and lawns.